airbytehq/airbyte/docusaurus/README.md

 > fine.
 For that reason, if you're linking to another Airbyte documentation page, make it a relative
 > link.
 I.e. `[link](/connector-development/overview.md)` instead of
 > `[link](https://docs.airbyte.com/connector-development/)`.
 That way, if your link breaks in the
-> future, it will be caught with `yarn build`.
+> future due to a navigation restructure, it will be caught with `yarn build`.

-## Docusaurus Plusings We Use
+## Docusaurus Plugins We Use

 ### Plugin Client Redirects

 A silly name, but a useful plugin that adds redirect functionality to docusaurus [Official documentation here](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-client-redirects)

-If you're proposing to move an existing documentation file or change it's name, please setup a redirect rule.
+If you're proposing to move an existing documentation file or change its name, please setup a redirect rule.

 You will need to edit